 Travel by Condor Ferries to Western France

-Western France offers a wealth of destinations and cultural attractions.
-From Brittany, renowned for its beautiful coastline, prehistoric sites and sea food, inland into the Loire valley with its rich rolling landscapes and cultural heritage, down the Atlantic coastline and rural Poitou-Charentes, and onto the wine rich Bordeaux region, the immense diversity of the region would be hard to exhaust.
+St Malo is the perfect gateway to Western France, with a wealth of destinations, cultural attractions and diversity.
+From Brittany, renowned for its spectacular coastline, anicent towns and sea food, inland into the Loire valley with its enchanting vineyards, flowers and rolling green hills, down the Atlantic coastline to rural Poitou-Charentes, and onto the wine rich Bordeaux region…

-La Rochelle in the Charente Maritime region has a reputation as the most attractive and unspoilt seaside town in France.
-The city has beautifully maintained its past architecture, also making it one of the most historically rich cities on the Atlantic coast.
+With a repuation as being the most attractive and unspoilt seaside town in France, La Rochelle in the Charente Maritime region has beautifully maintained its architecture, making it one of the most historically rich cities on the Atlantic coast.
 Its attractions include the picturesque "Vieux Port" ("Old Harbour") at the heart of the city.

 Fine Dining and Food Festivals

-France enjoys the reputation of producing some of the best food in the world.
-Western France is renowned for its seafood, with regional specialities including lobster, crab, mussels and oysters.
+With its reputation of producing some of the best food in the world, Western France is renowned for its seafood, with regional specialities including lobster, crab, mussels and oysters.
 Delicious locally produced fruits and vegetables, regional wines and cheeses, make Western France a great food destination.

 Plenty to do

-A comprehensive network of walking and riding trails and cycle paths covers the length of the coast of Vendée.
+There are so many riding trails and cycle paths to explore, covering the length of the coast of Vendée.
 The magnificent coastline also offers the opportunity for watersports such as windsurfing, catamaran sailing, kite surfing, scuba diving and land-yachting to name a few.
 Of course, Western France is also well known for its golf courses, across the regions of Normandy, Loire Valley, Loire and Cognac.

 Brittany Travel - Brittany Tourism Website